 To make the first batch, put the coconut milk into a 1 quart jar and empty the contents of three high quality probiotic capsules into it.
-I used Renew Life Ultimate Flora 80 Billion.
 Be sure the probiotic does not contain any prebiotics.
 Stir well.
 Cover the jar with cheesecloth and leave it on the counter for 24 to 48 hours.
-I like to mark the level on the outside of the jar so I can see how much it has risen.
+I mark the level on the outside of the jar so I can see how much it has risen.
 The longer it sits, the more sour it will get.

 When you like the taste, replace the cheesecloth with the jar lid and refrigerate.
-It will keep well for up to seven days, although it never lasts that long.
+It will keep well for up to seven days, although it never stays in our kitchen that long.
 As you use it, always keep 1/4 cup as a starter for the next batch.
 You only need to use commercial probiotic capsules the first time.

 A new batch of coconut milk and starter.
 It will be yogurt within a day.